domoinc/domo-python-sdk/README.md

 ### About

-The official Domo Python3 SDK (pydomo)
+The official Domo Python3 SDK (PyDomo)
 * This has not yet been tested with Python2
-* This python package will soon be published to PyPI; for now, please clone and import pydomo
+* PyDomo has been published to PyPI, and can be installed via `pip3 install pydomo requests jsonpickle`

 ### Features:
 * DataSet Management: https://developer.domo.com/docs/domo-apis/data